aalewis/twitter-wipe/README.md

 # twitter-wipe
-A little tool to nuke a twitter account's history.
+A little Go tool to nuke a twitter account's history.